georgio8/Camden-Cyclists-Sheet-to-Map/README.md

 First deployment here:
 http://camdencyclists.org.uk/suggested-covid-19-highway-interventions/

-It can be run with your own data and configuration here: https://georgio8.github.io/Camden-Cyclists-Sheet-to-Map/ or here :https://georgio8.github.io/Camden-Cyclists-Sheet-to-Map/ as described in the documentation.
+It can be run with your own data and configuration here: https://georgio8.github.io/Camden-Cyclists-Sheet-to-Map/ or here: https://georgio8.github.io/Camden-Cyclists-Sheet-to-Map/ as described in the documentation.